 In our hyper-competitive world of international business, building, managing and sustaining a global supply chain is critical.
 Regular supply chain issues must be addressed in innovative ways.
 There are a number activities companies should focus on in order to optimize their supply chains.
-These include properly controlling costs, mitigating supply chain risk and complexity, pursuing cross-functional alignment, implementing green practices, and attracting and retaining appropriate talent.
+These include properly controlling costs, mitigating supply chain risk and complexity, pursuing cross-functional alignment, and attracting and retaining appropriate talent.

 - Design and execute a sourcing strategy aligned with your firm's needs